rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Importantly, some angels did fall, others did not.
 Whereas with man, all men are in a fallen state -- our very existence is to live out the redemption that is Christ Jesus.

+We can infer from this that angels are not able to be redeemed because of differences from man, that is, by their nature they are unable to repent.

 ### Experience of Time

-The best way to understand how and why fallen angels cannot repent, is to consider how an angel experiences time.
+The best way to understand how and why fallen angels cannot repent, is to speculate om how an angel experiences time.
-Angels do not experience time the way humans do -- they are not within time (chronos) as humans are, but exist within the ages, described as *motion without time* by Church fathers.
+Angels do not experience time the way humans do (because otherwise it would be possible for them to repent) -- they are not within time the same way humans are, but exist within the ages, described as *motion without time* by Church fathers.

+This concept of *motion without time* infers a different temporal dimension that is otherwise unavailable to man.

-They are not subject to time with the maleability that humans experience, allowing us to repent, instead they experience entire ages as single instances wherein they express their will.
+Angels must not be subject to time with the maleability that humans experience, allowing us to repent, instead angels experience entire ages as single instances wherein they express their will.

 We do not understand the exact nature of how angels experience time, but we do know they do not experience it as humans (or any animals) do, maturing and growing in character, able to be redeemed.